 |Vitamin C 32mg||159%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Brining infuses the flavors of apple and maple syrup in pork chops or pork loin.
 It also helps tenderize as well as adds moisture.
-Depending on the cut, you will need to let the pork sit in the brine anywhere from 4 hours to 2 days, so plan ahead.
+Depending on the cut, you will need to let the pork sit in the brine anywhere from four hours to two days, so plan ahead.

 "The Complete Meat Cookbook" by Bruce Aidells and Denis Kelly